take-away-microservices/s3-bucket-microservice/README.md

+*Under construction*

-# s3-bucket-microservice
+# S3 bucket microservice
-A simple service that interacts with an S3 bucket to retrieve file metadata
+A simple service that interacts with an S3 bucket to retrieve files and their metadata